Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 What Does It Cost To Design A Yacht...?

-As it turns out, design cost is very nearly the most common question we are asked, so I will elaborate....
+As it turns out, design cost is very nearly the most common question we are asked, so I will elaborate on this subject...!
 First I will review how the cost of a stock boat design is determined, then I'll explain a few of the various fee approaches that may be used by designers when creating a new custom yacht design.

 CUSTOM DESIGN COSTS

-For any new Custom yacht design, regardless of who will do the design work, an orderly and well-established process will need to be followed in order to achieve a completed design that ready for the builder.
-If you'd like, you can review our approach to the custom design process in detail on our Custom Design and our Design Stream web pages.
+For any new Custom yacht design an orderly and well-established process be followed in order to achieve a completed design that is ready for the builder.
+For more information about what is involved, our approach to the custom design process is outlined on our Custom Design and our Design Stream web pages.
 You'll find several links there to other articles about our design process as well.

-As for the fee structure to create a new custom yacht design, there are differing approaches taken.
+As for the fee structure to create a new custom yacht design, there are a number of different approaches taken.
 Some designers prefer to work on a "commission" basis, charging a percentage of the yacht's build cost, and other designers prefer to work on an hourly basis throughout.

 Still other designers will use a hybrid approach, working first on an hourly basis in order to create a preliminary design and specification and then on a commission basis for the final design.
 This allows the owner and the designer to get most of the decisions and changes out of the way so that the preliminary design can be used as an estimating tool and as a beginning place for detailing the completed design.
-With a hybrid approach, once the preliminary design is done, a commission is arranged for the final design work based on the projected cost of the vessel, payable at least in part prior to beginning work on the fully detailed design for construction.
+With a hybrid fee approach, once the preliminary design is complete, a commission is ordinarily arranged for the final design and detailing work based on the projected cost of the vessel, payable at least in part prior to beginning to fully detailed the design for construction.

 A general summary of these differing approaches follows, including some of the rationale for each...